Radien-attje: Name

+Description

-Radien-attje is often portrayed as the main figure in a Trinity, which besides him, consists of the Raedieahkka or Radien-akka (the superior mother) and their son Radien-pardne.
+Radien-attje is often portrayed as the main figure in a Trinity, which besides him, consists of his wife Raedieahkka and their son Radien-pardne.
 There are critics who claim, that this Trinity is a consequence of the meeting with the Christian religion, and that it is a match to God the Father, Jesus the Son and the Holy Spirit.
 If this is the case, the Sami have replaced the Holy Spirit with a wife.
-In some versions, the heavenly family also include the daughter Rana Niejta.
+The influence for the trio are likely God, Jesus, and Virgin Mary.
+In some versions, the heavenly family also includes the daughter Rana Niejta.
 As superior deity, Radien-attje is more of an intellectual superior, as his son, Radien-pardne, performs the practical things.

-Waralden Olmai is also cognate with an epithet for the Germanic god Freyr.
+Radien-attje's role is to give a child its spirit and take the souls of the righteous to him in Radien-aimo 'home of the ruler'.
+According to Holmberg, the worship of Maximen radien clearly had its origins in pre-Christian times.
+A male reindeer or other animal was sacrificed to him so he wouldn't "let the world collapse".
+On the sacrificial altar was a forking tree symbolizing the world pillar Veralden tsould which Radien-attje used to hold up the world.
+As genitals of reindeer were also offered to Radien-attje, it's been thought that he was partially influenced by the cult of Norse fertility god Freyr.

+Johan Randulf compared Veralden olmai to Saturn and said the Sámi prayed him for good harvest so they could buy grain and products made of it, for fertile seas in order to get plenty of fish, for fertile reindeer, and for plenty of lichen for the reindeer to eat so they could be milked for butter and cheese.